godweiyang/NN-CUDA-Example/README.md

 A simple example for neural network toolkits (PyTorch, TensorFlow, etc.) calling custom CUDA operators.

-We provide three ways to compile the CUDA kernel and its cpp warpper, including jit, setuptools and cmake.
+We provide several ways to compile the CUDA kernels and their cpp wrapper, including jit, setuptools and cmake.

+We also provide several python codes to call the CUDA kernels, including kernel time statistics and model training.

 ## Environments
 * NVIDIA Driver: 418.116.00